laazua/laazua/README.md

 - ⚡ Fun fact: ...
 - ❤
 -->
-- 🔭 Work on Linux system operation and maintenance.
+- 🔭 I work in the technical operations department of an internet company.
 - 🌱 Currently learning and researching automation, cloud native and devops related technologies.
 - 🤔 My goal is to become a full stack engineer.
 ### Lang ❤